 The seeds lie dormant in the soil for some time until the land is barren.
 Then, such seeds germinate and grow from 3 to 9 feet tall.

-These plants thrive in cool climates of the Northern Hemisphere.
-Primarily native in the Pacific Northwest, they flourish in the United States all the way from Washington state.
+These plants thrive in the cool climates of the Northern Hemisphere.
+Primarily native to the Pacific Northwest, they flourish in the United States all the way from Washington state.
 They also thrive in British Columbia and the Yukon in Canada.

 Interestingly, after the 1980 Mount Saint Helens volcanic eruption, fireweed was the first plant to grow in the affected lands.
 In fact, after World War II, they grew in numbers in lands hit by fire and bomb craters.